Give your traditional Christmas a fresh, new spin with these oh-so tempting Christmas food ideas from around the world.

-Crossing north to south and east to west, check out this global round-up of Christmas food from Australia and New Zealand, Asia, Africa, Europe, North America and South America!
+Crossing north to south and east to west, check out this global round-up of Christmas food from Australia, New Zealand, Asia, Africa, Europe, North America and South America!

 Buddhism and Islam are the more dominant religions in many Asian countries, which is why Christmas is celebrated mostly by the Christian communities, with the exception of the Philippines, a highly Catholic country.
 In recent years though, secular Christmas traditions can be seen to have influenced Asia, as Western-style decorations, food, gift-giving and even adopted versions of Santa Claus/Father Christmas have become popular in the bigger cities and towns.